Hosted by site sponsor WebMate.

 So, should I buy an iPhone 7 or iPhone 7 Plus?
 Which is best for me?

-At this point, most users should by a more recent iPhone model, but the iPhone 7 models still remain quite capable although they no longer support the current version of the iOS, so app support will start to wane from here on out.
+At this point, most users should by a more recent iPhone model.
+The iPhone 7 models still remain capable, although because they no longer support the current version of the iOS, app support will start to wane from here on out.
 They are particularly affordable on the used market, though.

 Of course, because much of the cost of an iPhone is its cost of cellular service, be sure that what you will need to pay the phone company also is within your budget.